CodeDrivenMitch/wdio-webcomponents/README.md

 #### Querying light DOM

-Light selector: `.light`
+Light selector: `my-awesome-element::.light`

-Resulting JS: `document.querySelector('.light')`
+Resulting JS: `document.querySelector('my-awesome-element .light')`

-This is due to the light DOM element actually being a child of the parent document, as opposed to the custom element.
+Since we do not need to descend into a shadowRoot, but `my-awesome-element` has one, we want to prevent descending.
-The Shadow element is a child of the `my-awesome-element` and the element lives in it's shadow root.
+The `::` syntax is here to provide this; When concatenating selectors using `::` they will be executed in the same `querySelector` call.

 Note that when there are nested shadowRoots, you need to include the parent Shadow Hosts.
 Example: